Paillat-dev/presentator/README.md

 # Presentator
- A Discord bot that generates FULL powerpoints about a given subject thanks to openai's gpt3
+ A Discord bot that generates FULL powerpoints about a given subject thanks to openai's gpt3.

+# How it works
+- The bot sends a request to the openai api with the given subject and indications in the marp markdown format
+- We extract the images from the markdown and send them to the image generation api
+- We generate the pdf and html files from the markdown
+- We send the pdf and html files to the user

-# How to use
+# How to install
 ## Requirements
 - Python 3.8
 - Pip